alkindivv/NatBots/Story-Bot-claim-swap/README.md

-# Project Name

-This project is designed to [claim faucet and swap tokens into IP tokens].
+# This project is designed to [claim faucet and swap tokens into IP tokens].

 ## Prerequisites